-It may be helpful to draw up a spreadsheet showing exactly what each person needs to pay into the ‘pot’ to cover the monthly/quarterly bills.
+It might be helpful to draw up a spreadsheet showing exactly what each person needs to pay into the ‘pot’ to cover the monthly/quarterly bills.

-You’ll also have peace of mind that the bills will always be paid on time – provided there is sufficient money in the bill payer’s account when the payments are due.
+You’ll also have peace of mind the bills will always be paid on time, provided there’s sufficient money in the bill payer’s account when payments are due.

 Your options if paying by Direct Debit